rreece/rreece.github.io/outline-of-philosophy/invitation.md

 -   What should we say of the products of science?
     In particular, does science make any *progress* at revealing or approximating *truth*?
+-   What does science say the world is like?
 -   Where has science taken us, and where is it going?

 In our modern information age,